 Because ranking the lands of Magic Kingdom by its snacks wasn’t torturous enough for us, we’ve decided to do the impossible yet AGAIN!

-That’s right — we’ve decided to delve once more into these strange, uncharted waters of ranking all the Disney snacks we love — for sheer entertainment purposes ONLY!
-(We not so secretly love most of these snacks, so it’s too hard to choose!!)
+That’s right — we’re going to delve once more into these strange, uncharted waters of ranking all the Disney snacks we love for sheer entertainment purposes ONLY!
+(We not-so-secretly love most of these snacks, so it’s too hard to choose!)
+Let’s see how the rankings work out for all the lands in Disney’s Animal Kingdom.

 Normally we try to keep an unbiased opinion about such matters, but there’s nothing we wouldn’t do (or EAT) for you guys!

 And this time we’re doing things a little differently!
-Instead of talking about everything you can get, we’re only going to highlight each land’s most iconic snacks!
-If we don’t mention your favorite snack, it isn’t because it isn’t loved!
-Don’t ya worry!
+Instead of talking about everything you can get, we’re only going to highlight each land’s most iconic snacks.
+If we don’t mention your favorite snack, it isn’t because it isn’t loved — Don’t ya worry!
+We just pulled some of the most popular eats from each land.

 Fifth Place: Pandora: The World of Avatar